greg-raven/grus/_posts/2013-05-01-boxer-feinstein-cook-the-schumer-rubio-amnesty-is-horrible.md

 ---
-title: 'The Schumer-Rubio amnesty is horrible'
+title: "The Schumer-Rubio amnesty is horrible"
 layout: post
 categories:
 - Letters